Bjerrum Pairs in Ionic Solutions: a Poisson-Boltzmann Approach: Dielectric constant and screening length

 For pure solvent, Eq.~(\ref{eq16}) yields $\eps=\eps_{0}+\beta a^{-3}p_{w}^{2}/3$.
 This is a known MF result for a dilute phase of dipoles and is not expected to yield the correct dielectric constant of pure water.
 For example, substituting $a=0.5\,$nm, the value $\eps=78$ corresponds to $p_{w}\approx9.8\,{\rm D}$, which is about five times larger than the physical value $p_{w}=1.85\,{\rm D}$ of water molecules.
 Therefore, in addition to $a$, the dipole moment $p_w$ should be regarded as a parameter of the model.
 A more physical relation between $p_w$ and $\eeff$ can be obtained by incorporating electrostatic correlations and fluctuations beyond MF~\cite{Levy12,Levy13}.

 In the absence of pairs ($n_p=0$), Eq.~(\ref{eq16}) describes a dielectric decrement with increased ionic concentration that is known for aqueous solutions~\cite{Hasted48,Barthel95}.
-In Eq.~(\ref{eq16}), the decrement originates from the incompressibility of the solution.
-An increased ionic concentration results in a decreased solvent concentration, reducing the effective permittivity.
+In Eq.~(\ref{eq16}), the decrement originates from the \ra{condition of Eq.~(\ref{eq0}).} An increased ionic concentration results in a decreased solvent concentration, reducing the effective permittivity.
 Moreover, ions in an aqueous solution are surrounded by an hydration shell of water molecules that are not free to rearrange themselves in response to an external field, thus lowering the dielectric constant~\cite{Dan11}.

 Ion-pair association makes the above picture more complex.
 Bjerrum pairs have a permanent dipole moment that increases the dielectric constant.
 Each pair adds to the dielectric constant a term proportional to $p^2-p_{w}^2$, and the behavior of $\eeff(\phi)$, therefore, changes qualitatively according to the sign of the difference $p-p_w$.
 This statement is further discussed below.